 The added financial responsibility of caring for others can be stressful, especially when deciding whether to buy braces for your children.
 Braces cost money that could be spent elsewhere, and your child’s social life and physical appearance will be impaired temporarily.

 How do you know if your child really needs braces?
 Let’s take a look…

 The Basic Needs – Cleaning, Communicating, and Eating

 Teeth need to be cleaned, or else they won’t last very long.
 If your child cannot clean his or her teeth because of development problems, braces may be needed.

 Teeth also play a role in speaking and digesting food.
 If your child has trouble eating or talking, they may need braces.

 What if I Don’t Get Braces?

-If your child doesn’t get braces and their teeth grow crooked, your child may have to pay for it later.
-Problems not fixed in childhood can develop and become worse in adulthood, requiring surgeries like crown fillings, veneers, and yes, braces.
+If your child doesn’t get braces and their teeth grow crooked, your child may have to pay for it later in life.
+Problems not fixed in childhood can develop and become worse in adulthood, requiring surgeries like crown fillings, veneers, and yes, even braces.

 What About Looks?